Sparse Principal Component Analysis via Variable Projection: Abstract

 \section{Abstract}

-Sparse principal component analysis (SPCA) has emerged as a powerful technique for data analysis, providing improved interpretation of low-rank structures by identifying localized spatial structures in the data and disambiguating between distinct time scales.
+Sparse principal component analysis (SPCA) has emerged as a powerful technique for modern data analysis, providing improved interpretation of low-rank structures by identifying localized spatial structures in the data and disambiguating between distinct time scales.
 We demonstrate a robust and scalable SPCA algorithm by formulating it as a value-function optimization problem.
 This viewpoint leads to a flexible and computationally efficient algorithm.
-It can further leverage randomized methods from linear algebra to extend the approach to the large-scale (big data) setting.
-Our proposed innovation also allows for a robust SPCA formulation which can obtain meaningful sparse components in spite of grossly corrupted input data.
-The proposed algorithms are demonstrated using both synthetic and real world data, showing exceptional computational efficiency and diagnostic performance.
+Further, we can leverage randomized methods from linear algebra to extend the approach to the large-scale (big data) setting.
+Our proposed innovation also allows for a robust SPCA formulation which obtains meaningful sparse principal components in spite of grossly corrupted input data.
+The proposed algorithms are demonstrated using both synthetic and real world data, and show exceptional computational efficiency and diagnostic performance.